Wisconsin vs. SMU: Odds, spread, over/under - November 22

 - Odds to win the national championship: +8000

-- In terms of its odds to win the national championship (+8000), Wisconsin is 38th in college basketball.
-It is far higher than that, 29th, according to computer rankings.
+- Sportsbooks rate Wisconsin considerably lower (38th in the country) than the computer rankings do (29th).

-- Wisconsin has a 1.2% chance of winning the national championship, based on its moneyline odds.
+- With odds of +8000, Wisconsin has been given a 1.2% chance of winning the national championship.

 Check out all the futures bets available at BetMGM!